 - Telescopic boom lifts

-Accidents can be caused by the recklessness of third parties (like distracted drivers who crash into lifts on busy streets), or could be caused by operator error.
+Accidents can be caused by the recklessness of third parties (like distracted drivers who crash into lifts on busy streets).
+Or they could be caused by operator error.
 To prevent operator error accidents, employers and supervisors should train operators to:

 - Inspect the conditions around the job site